Pil0tz/pil0tz.github.io/_posts/2025-02-08-chess-games.md

 <!--more-->
 ## Dataset & Domain Understanding

-Analysis will be done using Python3.12.
+Analysis will be done using Python 3.12.
 Specifically, the Pandas and NumPy packages for analysis and data cleaning, along with Matplotlib and Seaborn for visualizations.
 These are the tools I started with when learning data analysis, although I'm very interested in trying out alternatives like [Polars](https://pola.rs/) or [Plotly](https://plotly.com/product-tour/), which I plan to write an article about in the near future.

 The dataset comes from [Chessdigits.com](https://web.chessdigits.com/data){:target="_blank"}, who mined and converted 200.000 online games.
 They were played on the [Lichess](https://lichess.org){:target="_blank"} website, the second most popular place to play chess on the internet, in 2019.
 Each row represents one game.
 The two most important columns for this analysis are: